microsandbox/microsandbox/PROJECTS.md

 # <sub><img height="18" src="https://octicons-col.vercel.app/device-desktop/A770EF">&nbsp;&nbsp;PROJECTS&nbsp;&nbsp;<sup><sup>B E T A</sup></sup></sub>

 The `msb` CLI brings the familiar feel of package managers to sandbox development.
 Think of it like npm or cargo, but for sandboxes!
-Create a simple Sandboxfile, define your environments, and run them with easy commands.
+Create a Sandboxfile, define your environments, and manage your sandboxes with simple commands.

 > [!WARNING]
 >